baileyaloAqua/releaselens-sandbox/docs/JIRA_TICKETS_EXPLAINED.md

 A: No!
 ReleaseLens creates them automatically when you deploy.

 **Q: What's the `jira_ticket` field in deployment.yaml?**
-A: It's the dev ticket you worked on (e.g., FO-1234).
+A: It's the dev ticket(s) you worked on (e.g., `"FO-1234"` or `"FO-1234, FO-5678"`).
 ReleaseLens uses this to link the Change ticket to your dev work.
+Supports multiple tickets via comma-separated format.

 **Q: Can one Change ticket have multiple dev tickets?**
-A: Currently one-to-one.
-If you deploy multiple features, list all dev tickets in the summary.
+A: **Yes!** Use comma-separated format: `jira_ticket: "FO-1234, FO-5678, BE-9012"`.
+All tickets will be linked in the Change ticket description.
+See `docs/MULTIPLE_DEV_TICKETS.md` for details.

 **Q: What if I forget to set jira_ticket in deployment.yaml?**
 A: Change ticket still gets created, just without the dev ticket link.
 Best practice: always link them.